swopk/AeroPCI/README.md

 # AeroPCI
- This is an Excel VBA tool for complete calculation of Airfield PCI from distress survey data.
+ This is an Excel VBA tool for complete calculation of Airfield PCI as per ASTM D 5340-98 using distress survey data.
+No installation is required — just Excel with macros enabled.

 Getting Started